SD WAN Overlay

 SD-WAN & WAN metrics

 SD-WAN captures metrics that go far beyond the standard WAN measurements.
-For example, the traditional way would measure packet loss, latency, and jitter metrics to determine path quality.
+For example, the traditional method measures packet loss, latency, and jitter metrics to determine path quality.
 These measurements are insufficient for routing protocols that only make the packet flow decision at layer 3 of the OSI model.

 As we know, layer 3 of the OSI model lacks intelligence and misses the overall user experience.
-Rather than relying on bits, bytes jitter, and latency, we must start to look at the application transactions.
+We must start looking at application transactions rather than relying on bits, bytes jitter, and latency.

-SD-WAN incorporates better metrics that go beyond those considered by a standard WAN edge router.
+SD-WAN incorporates better metrics beyond those a standard WAN edge router considers.
 These metrics may include application response time, network transfer, and service response time.
 Some SD-WAN solutions monitor each flow’s RTT, sliding windows, and ACK delays, not just the I.P. or TCP.
 This creates a more accurate view of the application’s performance.

 Summary: SD WAN Overlay